 It is ideal for those who want a quiet alternative to more commercial Greek islands.

-With its villages, beaches, and unique lifestyle, Paxos offers a rare combination of authenticity and exclusivity, making it a highly desirable location near Corfu.
+It is ideal for those looking for a quieter alternative to the more commercial Greek islands.
+With their villages, beaches, and unique way of life, Paxos offers a rare combination of authenticity and exclusivity, making it a highly attractive destination near Corfu.